reachaadrika/reachaadrika/README.md

 - 👯 I’m looking to collaborate on ...
 Any project that involves HTML/CSS or Javascript

-- 🤔 I’m looking for help with ...Django
+- 🤔 I’m looking for help with ...React

 - 💬 Ask me about ...
 Web Development Technologies